karenastell/codequiz/README.md

 This project was creaded using HTML, CSS, JavaScript, jQuery, and Bootstrap.

-The following link will bring you to the Random Password Generator: https://karenastell.github.io/codequiz/
+The following link will bring you to the Stupid States Laws Quiz: https://karenastell.github.io/codequiz/